railwayapp/docs/src/docs/maturity/compliance.md

 ### SOC 2

-Railway is currently in the process of attaining SOC 2 certification.
+Railway is SOC 2 Type I certified.

-We are undergoing this process with our vendor, Drata.
-After completion, we plan to publish a compliance portal via our vendor.
-For updates, you can subscribe to the road-map item on [our road-map board](https://railway.canny.io/feature-requests/p/compliance).

-Highly motivated customers who are in the process of securing SOC2 certification can request a security questionnaire where the Railway team will provide relevant information about vendor usage and Railway employee acesss procedures.
+Highly motivated customers (Pro tier and higher) who are in the process of securing SOC 2 certification can request a copy of the Railway security audit.

+To make this request, please book a session with a Railway team member [here](https://cal.com/team/railway/demonew).

+SOC 2 Type II certification is expected before the end of 2024.

 ### HIPAA BAA